pfucile/raven/README.md

 ```

-  If you have a standard gcode created in Marlin flavour you can use the Gcode_converter.py file to conver to the RAVEN Gcode format
+  If you have a standard Gcode created in Marlin flavour you can use the Gcode_converter.py file to convert to the RAVEN Gcode format
-  for this paste the gcode section with the motion into the to_convert.txt file and run the Gcode_converter.py file
+  for this paste the Gcode section with the motion into the to_convert.txt file and run the Gcode_converter.py file

 ## Instructions for printing